guoweier/ASY1_Chromoanagenesis/README.md

 2. Enrichment ratio for gene contents

 ## Scripts ##
-The scripts used in this study are from Populus_Chromoanagenesis study.
+The scripts used in this study are from Poplar_Chromoanagenesis study.
-Please check this respiratory[] for more detail information.
+Please check this [repository](https://github.com/guoweier/Poplar_Chromoanagenesis) for more detail information.